 Here are five questions to ask your wedding photographer:

 When you're meeting with your wedding photographer, you should ask this question so you understand the boundaries or expectations regarding communication from the get-go.
-A pain point we often read on wedding forms and groups is lack of communication from their wedding photographer.
+A pain point we often read on wedding forms and groups is a lack of communication from their wedding photographer.

 What does it mean to be a proactive communicator?
 They are on top of relaying information to you, keeping you up to date on upcoming due dates, checking in with you to make sure that you have no current questions, and if they're going to be late on a due date, they let you know ahead of time.

-There's always going to be a little reactive communicating in the wedding world when the odd, random thing pops up that you need an answer to, but knowing when to expect a reply back by asking for their response time makes all the difference.
+There's always going to be a little reactive communication in the wedding world when the odd, random thing pops up that you need an answer to, but knowing when to expect a reply back by asking for their response time makes all the difference.

 For us, we usually respond back within 48 hours, but with other photographers, it can take up to one to two weeks for them to respond back to emails.
 As long as the photographer is upfront with you about their typical response time, then you can make an informed decision if you'd be willing to book them with either a shorter or longer response time!